-The LayerAnnotation module is used to define a hierarchy of input data sets, from most preferred to least preferred.
+The LayerAnnotation module was used to define a hierarchy of input data sets, from most preferred to least preferred.
 The output of this pipeline includes all transcript models from the highest ranked input set.
-Models from lower ranked input sets are included only if their exons do not overlap a model from an input set higher in the hierarchy.
+Models from lower ranked input sets were included only if their exons do not overlap a model from an input set higher in the hierarchy.
 Note that models cannot exist in more than one layer.
-For UniProt proteins, models are also separate into clades, to help selection during the layering process.
-Each UniProt protein is in one clade only, for example mammal proteins are present in the mammal clade and are not present in the vertebrate clade to avoid aligning the proteins multiple times.
+For UniProt proteins, models were separated into clades, to help selection during the layering process.
+Each UniProt protein was in one clade only, for example mammal proteins were present in the mammal clade and not in the vertebrate clade to avoid aligning proteins multiple times.